Juleanna Glover: Early career

 Glover received her B.A. from Marymount University in 1991 and M.P.A. from George Mason University in 1993.
 Glover also studied at Johns Hopkins University’s School of Advanced International Studies in Washington, D.C.

 Glover started working for Senator John Ashcroft (R-Missouri) in 1996 when he was a freshman senator and helped him explore a bid for the 2000 presidential election.
 Ashcroft chose not to run for president, so Glover became press secretary for businessman Steve Forbes, whose campaign ended before the Republican Party convention.

 Glover also worked for Bill Kristol, Vice President Dan Quayle, former Senator and Energy Secretary Spence Abraham, and conservative activist Phyllis Schlafly.
 Glover worked in the Jesse Helms for North Carolina campaign and the Rudolph W. Giuliani U.S. Senate exploratory committee, where she worked in the months following her first child's birth.

 Glover also worked as the Publicity Director for The Weekly Standard; and as legislative director for the Project for the Republican Future.

 White House service

 Ms. Glover served as senior staff for President George W. Bush and as Press Secretary for Vice President Dick Cheney.
 Glover also served as the registered government affairs advisor for Iraq's first post-Saddam Hussein ambassador to the United States, Samir Sumaidaie.
 She is a former term member of the Council on Foreign Relations.

 After leaving the White House, Glover was a Resident Fellow at Harvard University's Institute of Politics in 2002 and has lectured on the future of the Republican Party at Princeton University's Woodrow Wilson School of Public and International Affairs.

+Never Trump

+Glover is part of the Never Trump movement who said “And for a conservative woman to be opposed to Trump is the most naturally comfortable place to be, philosophically and morally.”